 What we don’t: Not as versatile as many of the picks above.

-Solo Stove is known for their thoughtfully built and portable fire pits, and their Campfire Stove is arguably the most well rounded of the bunch.
+Solo Stove is known for their thoughtfully built portable fire pits, and their Campfire Stove is arguably the most well rounded of the bunch.
 Unlike other designs here, the Campfire runs off wood rather than gas, eliminating the need to purchase and pack fuel canisters on trips.
 How it works: Intake holes along the bottom of the chamber channel air up and through smaller openings at the top, minimizing smoke and allowing the fire to burn hot and evenly.
 And when it comes time to cook, an inset ring at the top of the stove concentrates heat at the center of your pot or pan while also providing protection against the wind.

 The Campfire is a unique but functional option for cooking easy meals in certain areas, but there are some inherent downsides to the wood-burning design.
 First and foremost, we recommend researching ahead of time to check on terrain, conditions, and regulations—you’ll want to make sure you have plenty of dry wood and that there are no fire bans in place.
-And from a performance standpoint, you get far less precision and finesse compared to standard two-burner models, and output can vary depending on the type and quality of wood you use, the construction of your fire, outside factors like wind, and more.
+And from a performance standpoint, you get far less precision and finesse compared to a standard two-burner propane model, and output can vary depending on the type and quality of wood you use, the construction of your fire, outside factors like wind, and more.
 That said, we love the two-for-one nature of the Campfire—it’s both a stove and fire pit in one—and see a lot of appeal for use at home too, whether you’re hosting a backyard gathering or just want to roast some marshmallows with the kids.

 See the Solo Stove Campfire Stove